updated on 09 March 2022

 For a summary, read our guide to joining an Inn of Court.
 Contact the Inns direct for more detailed info:

 Some grant-making trusts and charities may offer financial assistance to those seeking to qualify as a solicitor.
 You can find information about grants, loans and other funds from your local education authority awards officer.

 Finally, the Junior Lawyers Division (JLD) website funding page can provide all prospective and current students with information regarding financial help.
 The page also provides information about the Law Society’s Diversity Access Scheme.

 So, what can we say?
 Training to be a lawyer is expensive and there are no guarantees.
-Hopefully, you will be rewarded for your outlay by a training contract or pupillage (and the commensurate wage!).
-If so, great - it was all worth it.
-If not, move on - try and broaden your view on where your career might take you, and think of alternative sectors/industries that would value your skills (which were achieved at great cost!).
+Hopefully, you will be rewarded for your outlay by a training contract or pupillage (and your dream wage).
+If so, great – it was all worth it.
+If not, move on – try and broaden your view on where your career might take you, and think of alternative sectors/industries that will value your skills.
 Either way, taking care of your financial wellbeing is vital.

 Olivia Partridge is the content producer at LawCareers.Net.